mrOranger/Docker-Kubernetes/7. Kubernetes Volumes/README.md

          key: APP_PORT
 ```

-Up to this moment, if the envirnoment variable must be connected to a Config Map, we have to declare it using the `valueFrom`, `configMapKeyRef` directives.
+Up to this moment, if the environment variable must be connected to a Config Map, we have to declare it using the `valueFrom`, `configMapKeyRef` directives.
 Moreover, `name` indicates the name of the Config Map to use to resolve the environment variable, and `key` is key name of the environment variable to use.